 Phytophthora Root and Stem Rot of Soybean

-Phytophthora root rot is more severe in no-till fields, poorly drained soils, or low-lying areas that are prone to flooding.
+Phytophthora root and stem rot is more severe in no-till fields, poorly drained soils, or low-lying areas that are prone to flooding.

 Characteristic stem lesion symptomatic of Phytophthora root and stem rot.